Houston Medical Office Administration Schools

 San Jacinto College

-San Jacinto College offers more than 140 technical and academic programs.
+San Jacinto College offers more than 185 degrees and certificates.
 The school offers both associate degree and certificate program opportunities to students interested in continuing education as well as professional training.
-Students interested in working as medical office administrators will find an enhanced skills certificate program that can help them prepare for this career.
+Students interested in working as medical office administrators will find relevant coursework in the school's medical assistant programs.

 Alvin Community College